Browse by Medical Category

 In general, the subspecialty divisions are organized by body system, each encompassing a variety of appropriate modalities to allow residents to become familiar with pathology and pathophysiology and to promote critical selection of appropriate tests.
 Our radiologists serve as valuable members of the patient care team.

-A resident may elect to spend a maximum of three months of rotations at the Brigham and Women's Hospital with approval of both program directors, and there is a one-month elective rotation in interventional radiology at the Mount Auburn Hospital, a Harvard teaching hospital in Cambridge, MA.
+A resident may elect to spend a maximum of three months in rotations at the Brigham and Women's Hospital with approval of both program directors.
+A two-week elective rotation is also available in Interventional Radiology at the Mount Auburn Hospital, a Harvard-affiliated teaching hospital in Cambridge, MA.

 The focused year represents an important and valuable opportunity to pursue a year of subspecialty training in the fourth year of residency.
 During the focused year, the resident is given experience comparable to a clinical fellow in the subspecialty, with equal exposure to the variety of modalities and procedures.
 During the focused year, residents take call only in the subspecialty area(s) they have chosen for the focused year.